Node.js Quick Start

 └── index.js

-- Fill in the function name (for example:
+- Fill in the function name (such as:

 helloworld) - Select runtime: Node.js 18.x